pittpv/nexus-node/README.md

-# 🛰️ Nexus Node Setup with Docker Compose, Watchtower & Telegram Alerts
+# 🛰️ Nexus Multi-Node Setup with Docker Compose, Watchtower & Telegram Alerts

 You can choose **automatic installation via script** or **manual setup**.